 - You will be allowed to use the telephone so you can talk to a family member, friend, or bail bondsman.

-- If you think you will get released quickly, you might be able to keep wearing your own clothes, if not you you will have to change into a jail uniform – the jumpsuit.
+- If you think you will get released quickly, you might be able to keep wearing your own clothes, if not you will have to change into a jail uniform – the jumpsuit.

 Have you ever been booked into jail?
 If so, please tell us how it happened.
 How long did you have to wait?
-What was you treatment like?
+What was your treatment like?
 Do you know any things that might help other people make it through jail intake?